Free oral cancer toolkit for dental professionals with CPD

 We have developed an

 oral cancer toolkit in partnership with Cancer Research UK, to help dental health professionals identify and refer possible cases of oral cancer.

 The toolkit includes information on the signs to look out for, how to respond, as well as possible risk factors and includes a CPD quiz, with 3 hours of verifiable CPD.

-Alongside HPV Action, we've been campaigning for an extension of the human papillomavirus (HPV) vaccine programme to include school-aged boys.
+HPV Action, we campaigned for an extension of the HPV vaccine programme to include school-aged boys.

 Read about our latest campaigning work in oral cancer in our blogs.

 Resources to help you detect oral cancers

 Each year, we encourage dentists and their teams to take part in the Oral Health Foundation's Mouth Cancer Action Month

 to raise awareness of mouth cancer with your patients.